kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

 By default, kubeadm configures a kubelet with automatic rotation of client certificates by using the `/var/lib/kubelet/pki/kubelet-client-current.pem` symlink specified in `/etc/kubernetes/kubelet.conf`.
-If this rotation process fails you might see errors such as `x509: certificate has expired or is not yet valid` in kube-apserver logs.
+If this rotation process fails you might see errors such as `x509: certificate has expired or is not yet valid` in kube-apiserver logs.
 To fix the issue you must follow these steps:

 1. Backup and delete `/etc/kubernetes/kubelet.conf` and `/var/lib/kubelet/pki/kubelet-client*` from the failed node.
 1. From a working control plane node in the cluster that has `/etc/kubernetes/pki/ca.key` execute